dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/idsr_agg-design.md

 ### IDSR - Aggregate Lab Weekly Report

 The IDSR Aggregate Lab Weekly report contains information on confirmed cases for the diseases outlined in [Table 1](#table-1).
 Note that it _**does not contain information on suspected cases and deaths**_.
-This report is meant to complement the _**IDSR - Report: Suspected, Confirmed, Death**_ when the lab confirmed cases reporting process is separate from the reporting of suspected cases and deaths.
-This includes scenarios in which you want to have different users have the ability to edit confirmed case data when compared to suspected cases/death data.
+This report is meant to complement the _**IDSR - Report: Suspected, Confirmed, Death**_ dataset when the lab confirmed cases reporting process is separate from the reporting of suspected cases and deaths.
+This includes scenarios in which you want different users to have the ability to edit confirmed case data when compared to suspected cases/death data.

 Like the data sets `IDSR - Report: Suspected, Confirmed, Death` and `IDSR - Report: Suspected, Death` this dataset uses a custom form design to remain consistent in its appearance.